 According to most of the translations I’ve read, dharana is “one-pointed focus” and dhyana is a form of meditation.
-But the difference is very subtle, so I asked for some help understanding these two terms.
+But the difference is subtle, so I asked for some help understanding these two terms.

 I received a few helpful answers to my question, but one—actually, the first one—stands out and led me to wonder if yoga in the West is truly yoga.

-Later in the thread, though he was no longer specifically addressing me, this person bemoaned what he called the commonplace actions of “the most unqualified neophytes to dictate, distort and define the science of self-realization and in so doing become obstacles in their own progress and indeed to the progress of others.”
+Later in the conversation, though he was no longer specifically addressing me, this person bemoaned what he called the commonplace actions of “the most unqualified neophytes to dictate, distort and define the science of self-realization and in so doing become obstacles in their own progress and indeed to the progress of others.”

 Writing, Reading, Speaking, and Learning Yoga in the West